MTecknology/website/content/challenges/lightweight-firefox-notes.md

 tag: kiss
 ---

-Lately I've been cumulating a very large list of things I need to do.
+Lately I've been accumulating a very large list of things I need to do.
-It's been getting harder and harder to keep track of what I need to do.
 If I make a nice simple text file and a command to open up vim with my notes then I wind up adding notes but never checking them.
-That helps but it's not enough.
-There's a lot of really heavy note taking options out there.
+That helps but it's not enough.<!--more--> There's a lot of really heavy note taking options out there.
 You could make your home page go to Google Notebook.
 That's definitely not light weight.